 Annulment in California invalidate a marriage as if you were never marriage before.

-How to get an Annulment?
+How to get an Annulment in California?

-In order to get an Annulment you need to show that your marriage is void or voidable.
+In order to get an Annulment in California you need to show that your marriage is void or voidable.
 The difference between void and voidable marriage is the void is invalid at the beginning, but voidable is valid initially and may be invalidated if one petitioned for it.

 There is no requirement for duration of the marriage to qualify for annulment.
 However, there are requirements regarding time period during which the spouse petitioning an annulment must start the process.
 This period of time is called the “status of limitation”.
 Status of limitation is different for each ground for annulment.

 Status of limitation for some Grounds for Annulment in California

 The court will order annulment in California on the ground of physical incapacity if one of the spouses appears to be incurable.
 The status of limitation based on this ground is four years.
 The injured party must file for annulment within four years after the marriage.

 Another ground for annulment in California is unsound mind.
 For this ground there is no status of limitation.
 The spouse, or conservator or relative should file at any time before the death of either party.